Last updated: July 12, 2026

 This system creates a performance scoring model for every task assigned.

-Once the field is created, all of the tasks with due and complete dates in your project will be applied with the KPI Point.
-Every task will now automatically carry a performance score based on completion status and timing.
+Once the field is created, every task in your project with a due date picks up a KPI Point on its own.
+Each task now carries a performance score based on completion status and timing, no manual scoring needed.

 This gives you a quick way to assess: